 After receiving treatment for lice, often the top concern of parents is whether or not their child or family member will re-contract lice from furniture, clothing, or other household objects.
-Parents often wonder in fear, “Can my child return home after receiving treatment, only to rub against our couch or their pillow and start this nightmare all over again!?”
+Parents often wonder in fear, “Can my child return home after receiving treatment, only to lay down on the couch and start this nightmare all over again?
+How long can lice live on a couch?”
 The answer lies in understanding the lice life cycle.

 Head Lice Life Cycle

-According to The Centers of Disease Control, it is technically possible to contract lice by lying on a bed, couch, or pillow that has recently been in contact with someone infested with lice.
+According to the Centers for Disease Control and Prevention (CDC), it is technically possible to contract lice by lying on a bed, couch, or pillow that has recently been in contact with someone infested with lice.
 However, they also note that the lice life span is less than 1-2 days once the parasites fall off of a person and are unable to feed.
 The lice life cycle relies on blood and warmth from a human host in order to support survival.
 Without the warmth and blood of the human scalp, the lice life cycle is cut short as nits cannot hatch and usually die within a week.
-For this reason, the risk of re-infestation is low, and parents can breathe a sigh of relief.
+For this reason, the risk of your child getting re-infested from your couch is extremely low.
+So, parents, you can breathe a sigh of relief!

 Steps You Can Take at Home